Simontagbor/Steghub-DevOps-training/Client_Server_Architecture/README.md

     I followed the [official AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to get `aws=cli` installed.

 2. I then **Created an IAM role for CloudWatch and attached the CloudWatchAgentServerPolicy**:

+   I used the terminal instead of the console page.

     ```bash
     aws iam create-role --role-name CWAgentRole --assume-role-policy-document file://TrustPolicyForCWAgent.json